Industry insights

 Delay

 The goal here is to install security measures that delay physical access.
-This can include chain link fences that are incredibly time-consuming to cut through.
-One of the benefits of this step is that it provides security personnel with time to evaluate and prepare to respond to incidents.
+This can include chain-link fences that are incredibly time-consuming to cut through.
+One of the benefits of this step is that it gives security personnel time to evaluate and properly respond to incidents.

 Assess